eevaain/Legacy-OpenGL-SNAKE/README.md

   with code rather than sit on my ass and write monkey lizard brain markup frontend code (sorry frontend devs)

 - i wanted to get better at low-level programming -> uncover the black box behind computer graphics.
-- i wanted to make snake in 6502 assembly on my homebrew computer but i had no clue how to approach making it.
+- i wanted to make snake in 6502 assembly on my homebrew computer but i had no clue how to approach making it. now i somewhat have a clue :)